kubernetes-csi/docs/book/src/api/volume-snapshot.md

 <div>
 <p>VolumeSnapshotContentSource represents the CSI source of a snapshot.
 Exactly one of its members must be set.
-Members in VolumeSnapshotContentSource are immutable.
+Members in VolumeSnapshotContentSource are immutable.</p>
-TODO(xiangqian): Add a webhook to ensure that VolumeSnapshotContentSource members will be immutable once specified.</p>
 </div>
 <table>
 <thead>